France hits unwanted milestone: Over 100,000 virus deaths - WTMJ

 Petitpas, who lost his wife Joelle on March 29 last year from the virus, said families of victims “want the government to make a collective gesture to recognize our collective loss.”

 The pandemic was “so cruel” to individuals “who sometimes were not able to accompany, during the last moments and in death, a father, a mother, a loved one, a friend,” Macron said.
-Yet the crisis also shows “the ability of the French people to get united,” he added.
+Yet the crisis also shows “the ability of the French people to unite.”

-French government spokesperson Gabriel Attal suggested it is too soon to set a specific date to honor those who died as the country is now fighting another rapid rise in confirmed cases.
+French government spokesperson Gabriel Attal suggested it is too soon to set a specific date to honor those who died as France is now fighting another rapid rise in confirmed cases.

 “There will be an homage for sure, a national mourning for the victims of COVID-19,” Attal said Wednesday.
-“That time will come.”

-“Today, we throw all our forces in the battle against the epidemic,” he said.
+“That time will come. … today, we throw all our forces in the battle against the epidemic.”

-Experts say the 100,000 mark is an under-estimate, by at least several thousands.
-Analysis of death certificates shows that some COVID-19 cases are not reported when people die at home or in places like psychiatric units and chronic care facilities, they stress.
+Experts say the 100,000 mark is an underestimate by thousands.
+An analysis of death certificates shows that some COVID-19 cases were not reported or patients were not tested when people died at home, or in psychiatric units or chronic care facilities.

 Petitpas started a Facebook group last year for families of victims to share memories of their loved ones.
 Nearly every day, new testimonies appear.